georgedenniscarp/HyperionEmployee/README.md

-- 👋 Hi, I’m @HyperionEmployee
+- 👋 Hi, I’m George Carpenter
-- 👀 I’m interested in playing games
+- 👀 I’m interested in Physics, Programming and Reading
-- 🌱 I’m currently learning Python and Lua
+- 🌱 I’m currently learning Python and Web Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: georgedenniscarp2007@gmail.com